-If you have spent a lot of time in hospital during your illness, you may want to stay on the same ward where you are familiar with staff and surroundings, and they know you and understand your specific needs.
+If you have spent a lot of time in hospital during your illness, you may want to stay on the same ward where you are familiar with staff and surroundings, they know you and they understand your specific needs.
 You’ll need to check if this is possible – sometimes people are moved to a different ward as their medical needs change.

 - Carers can leave at the end of the day and go home to get some rest.
 But some carers may find leaving you to go home difficult.

-- 24-hour care.
+- It provides 24-hour care.